amrohendawi/expense-tracker-app/docs/improved_dissertation.md

 The application implements three distinct data fetching patterns for different use cases:

-1. **Server Component Data Fetching**: Direct database queries in Server Components using Prisma client, bypassing the API layer for improved performance
+1. **Server Component Data Fetching**: Direct database queries in Server Components using PostgreSQL

 2. **Server Actions**: For mutations and forms that require immediate server processing with progressive enhancement